Tax Division FAQs

 How do I know if my business is liable for a tax administered by the City of Chicago?

-To review a complete listing of the taxes enforced by the City of Chicago Department of Finance click here.
-To review the tax ordinances of the Municipal Code of Chicago, click here.
+Review the tax ordinances of the Municipal Code of Chicago.
 Note: Amlegal is updated quarterly so ordinance revisions or additions may not be reflected immediately.

 My business is subject to tax.
 How do I register as a taxpayer or tax collector with the City of Chicago?